elocremarc/Plantbox/README.md

 ```
 $ cd~/Directory/Where/You/Want/This/Repository
 ```
-Install Plantbox repository:
+Install the Plantbox repository:
 ```
 $ git clone https://github.com/elocremarc/Plantbox
 ```
-You will need some addional programs and python packages in order for the python program to function properly.
+You will also need some addional programs and python packages.

 ## Gphoto2
-Gphoto2 is a Command Line interface for controlling many differnt camera models through a USB connection.
+Gphoto2 is a command line interface for controlling many differnt camera models through a USB connection.
 This project was developed on the 60D so be sure to look at the Gphoto2 documentaion to see if your camera is supported. http://gphoto.org/proj/libgphoto2/support.php

 Install Gphoto2 with the following commands.